WHAT’S IN THIS REVIEW?

 Connection speeds are always important for any potential VPN user.
 Will the service have a significant impact on load times, or will they be able to offer seamless 4K streaming?

-As always, I headed over to speedtest.net to get a better idea of just how fast Atlas VPN is.
+As always, I headed over to testmyspeed.com to get a better idea of just how fast Atlas VPN is.
 I checked out my normal connection stats first, which can be found below:

-After a while, I was able to connect to Atlas VPN servers located in London for the speed test.
+I was able to connect to Atlas VPN servers located in London to conduct the speed tests.
 Results are found below:

 Ping had almost doubled, and the download speed decreased to 227 Mbps, but that’s not a bad result considering the low asking price.
 It’s certainly quick enough to stream content without having to worry about lag.